 Checking the acceptance rate of the university can also help you predict your chances of getting in.
 Universities with high acceptance rates tend to accept students from every academic background.
 On the other hand, universities with low acceptance rates will take in selective students.
 Narrow down the universities with higher international student acceptance rates and apply!

-It’s true.
-All the points mentioned above will tell you exactly how to choose a university abroad.
-But there’s one more thing you can consider – the faculty.
+It’s true that all the points mentioned above will tell you exactly how to choose a university abroad.
+But there’s one more thing you should consider – the faculty.
 If the teachers are currently involved in research or are really well-known, that could be an amazing bonus.
-After all, one of the most important things about studying in your dream university is the quality of education.
+After all, one of the most important things about studying at your dream university is the quality of education.